Skip to content

 "C:\Program Files\AppGini\AppGini" --generate C:\projects\myapp.axp

-This would launch AppGini and generate an application from myapp.axp to the folder stored in the project file.
+This following command would launch AppGini and generate an application from myapp.axp to the folder C:\xampp\htdocs\myapp2 -- overriding the folder stored in the project file if different.
+If the specified folder doesn't exist, AppGini will attempt to create it.

 "C:\Program Files\AppGini\AppGini" --generate C:\projects\myapp.axp --output C:\xampp\htdocs\myapp2